‘I will not remember your sins.’ Isaiah 43:25 NKJV

 (2) Because we have condemned someone else for doing the very thing we ourselves did.

-(3) Because we think God likes to keep us twisting in the wind for a while so we will think twice before committing the same sin again.
+(3) Because we think God likes to keep us hanging for a while so we’ll think twice before committing the same sin again.

 (4) Because growing up, when we disobeyed our parents, they took away certain privileges until we had proven ourselves.